University of St Andrews Union Debating Society

 The University of St Andrews Union Debating Society is a student debating society at the University of St Andrews in Scotland.
-Tracing its origins back to 1794 and established in 1890, it is one of the oldest debating societies of its kind in the English-speaking world.
+Tracing its origins back to 1794 and established under the current name in 1890, it is the oldest continuously operating debate society of its kind in the English-speaking world (predated only by the College Historical Society at Trinity College Dublin which ceased operations for a period beginning in 1794) and the oldest as a whole in the United Kingdom.

 It also holds weekly public debates in the Lower Parliament Hall, which are free and open to all students - the only Scottish Debating Society to do this.

 In 2015, the society became the first in Scotland to win the European Universities Debating Championship, a competition that they compete at every year.

-The society's motto remains to be "pro amicitia et litteris" meaning "for friendship and learning".
+The society's motto remains "pro amicitia et litteris" meaning "for friendship and learning".

 History

 Founding

 The origins of the University of St Andrews Debating Society can be traced to the formation in 1794 of the university Literary Society.
-However the society suffered from a lack of sufficient funding, so much so that apart from joining and annual fees, much of the Society's income came from the imposition of fees for lateness, absence, or the use of 'improper language'.
+Despite being initially popular, the society began to suffer from a lack of funding beginning in the 19th century.
+To remedy this, Article 3 of the Literary Society's 1832 constitution imposed a one shilling fee per semester and fines varying in severity for lateness, absence, or the use of 'improper language'.
 At this stage of its history, the Literary Society operated under a strange mixture of egalitarianism and exclusiveness.
-Initially, there was no president of the Society and meetings were chaired by each member in rotation.
-The only distinct posts allowed were that of Secretary and Treasurer.
-In addition, all decisions were taken collectively by the Society as a whole.
-However, membership was limited to twenty-five students, was strictly by election, and no 'strangers' were permitted to attend debates.
-In 1846, The Classical Society, a rival debating society, was re-established and was soon vying with the Literary Society for the attention of the student body.
+Initially, there was no president of the Society and meetings were chaired by each member in rotation, taking place in St Salvator's Quadrangle.
+During this period, the only leadership positions were that of Secretary and Treasurer and all decisions were taken collectively by the Society as a whole.
+However, membership was limited to twenty-five students all of whom were required until 1844 to attend or have attended the university's classes in Logic or Moral Philosophy.
+Membership was by election only, and no 'strangers' were permitted to attend debates.
+In 1846, The Classical Society, a rival debating society, was established and was soon vying with the Literary Society for the attention of the student body.
+In 1847, this new society began a new tradition of hosting an end of term feast called the Gaudeamas, which was later hosted jointly with the Literary Society beginning in 1866.
 However, it soon became apparent that there were simply not enough students at the university to justify the existence of two debating societies and consequently in 1890 the Classical Society and Literary Society merged to form the Union Debating Society.